taxjarsam/taxjar-developers/source/integrations/certification-quickstart.md

 To expedite the certification review process, you may follow the instructions below once initial development on the integration is complete.

-By performing specific [calculations and transactions](#section-calculations-and-transactions) from within the platform you're integrating with TaxJar, our Integrations team will more quickly be able to test that the integration is utilizing the [SmartCalcs Sales Tax API](https://developers.taxjar.com/api/reference) properly and satisfies the [Certification Guidelines](/integrations/certification-guidelines) as well as the [Certification Checklist](/integrations/certification-checklist).<br><br>
+By performing specific [calculations and transactions](#section-calculations-and-transactions) from within the platform you're integrating with TaxJar, our Integrations team will more quickly be able to test that the integration is utilizing the [TaxJar Sales Tax API](https://developers.taxjar.com/api/reference) properly and satisfies the [Certification Guidelines](/integrations/certification-guidelines) as well as the [Certification Checklist](/integrations/certification-checklist).<br><br>

 ### Prerequisites